-For smaller personal or family sized meals (especially frozen foods) toaster ovens however are much more efficient and easier to use.
+For smaller personal or family-sized meals, however, (especially frozen foods) toaster ovens are much more efficient and easier to use.

-Some models like the Cuisinart TOA-60 I mentioned can even fit a whole 4lb medium-sized chicken for cooking.
+Some models like the Cuisinart TOA-60 I mentioned can even fit a whole 4lb medium-sized chicken inside for cooking.

 How long does toasting bread take?

 In addition to the other toaster oven measurements and test I performed, how could I forget one of the most important?